Lobarab/html-project/README.md

 ### About Us

 About Us page is a small introduction of the travel agency and what they do.
+The background image shows colourful tradtional clay figurines while the text has light blue background as in all other pages of the website.
 ![aboutus_image](assets/images/img.aboutus.webp)